qbeyond/terraform-azurerm-archetype-lib/CONTRIBUTING.md

              "type": "Array",
              "metadata": {
                 "displayName": "OS offers included",
-                 "description": "Include only offers of VMs and Scale sets like specified strings.
+                 "description": "Include only offers of Azure VMs and Scale sets like specified strings.
 Can contain * as wildcard. ['*'] includes any offer.
+Use an empty array [] to exclude Azure VMs and scale sets."
+             },
+             "defaultValue": [
+               "*"
+             ]
+         },
+        "osSKUs": {
+            "type": "Array",
+            "metadata": {
+               "displayName": "OS SKUs included",
-Use an empty array [] to exclude VMs and scale sets."
+               "description": "Include only OS SKUs of Azure VMs and Scale sets like specified strings.
+Can contain * as wildcard. ['*'] includes any SKU.
+Use an empty array [] to exclude Azure VMs and scale sets."
             },
             "defaultValue": [
                "*"
             ]
          }
      }
 ```